joey3001/MachineLearningModel/README.md

 ## 🔧 Setup/Installation Requirements
 #### If you have difficulty following any of the steps/instructions listed below, please contact me at josephnero111@gmail.com

-1. Git Bash (or another terminal program) & Git.
+1. cmd prompt & Git.
     - To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
-For Windows OS, I recommend the Git Bash terminal program.
-Installing Git Bash will also install Git.
+For the conda environment to work, you need to use the cmd prompt on Windows.

 2. VSCode (or another code editor)
     - To view/edit this code, you need a code editor.
 I recommend VSCode.